eniac/incpir/README.md

 ### Microbenchmarks

-In folder `incremental-pir`, run the script `run.sh`.
+In folder `inc-pir/microbench`, run the script `run.sh`.
 It will produce each column in the table.
-See [here](./incremental-pir/readme.md) for more details.
+See [here](./inc-pir/microbench/readme.md) for more details.

 ### Throughput and latency